 to some other areas of town.
 This area continues to be immensely popular and the

 prices match the demand (location, location, location).
-You will find some of our city's most wonderfully
+You will find some Portland's most wonderfully

-restored homes lining these streets.
+restored homes lining the streets of Nob Hill.
 Here, you'll have a choice of stunning

-Craftsman, and other large Portland homes with period details, as well as many
+Craftsman, and other large Portland homes with period details.
+You will also find many

 unique apartment homes, condos and rentals.If you're thinking of living here you should